mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 enable_root_user=true
 ```

-#### `localhost_match_wildcard_host`
+### `localhost_match_wildcard_host`

-This parameter enables matching of "127.0.0.1" (localhost) against "%" wildcard
+This parameter enables matching of local addresses (i.e. `127.0.0.1`) against
-host for MySQL protocol authentication.
-The default value is `0`, so in order to
+the wildcard host, `%`, for authentication.
+This parameter is enabled by
+default.

-authenticate a connection from the same machine as the one on which MariaDB
+If this parameter is disabled, in order to authenticate a connection from the
+same machine as the one on which MariaDB MaxScale is running, an explicit
-MaxScale is running, an explicit user@localhost entry will be required in the
-MySQL user table.
+user@localhost entry will be required in the MySQL user table.

-#### `version_string`
+### `version_string`

 This parameter sets a custom version string that is sent in the MySQL Handshake
 from MariaDB MaxScale to clients.